fbpx

 Church Knowle

-A well preserved Iron Age or Romano-British settlement lies on Smedmore Hill and is surrounded by fragmentary ‘Celtic’ fields.
-A mosaic pavement found near East Creech indicates a Roman villa, and several sites have produced evidence of shale working.
+Church Knowle, a small village on the Isle of Purbeck in Dorset, England, hides historical treasures.
+Smedmore Hill shelters a well-preserved Iron Age or Romano-British settlement surrounded by fragmented “Celtic” fields.
+A mosaic pavement near East Creech hints at a Roman villa, and several sites reveal evidence of shale working.

 Stay in a